-Griffith Business School has on offer the Master of Business Administration Scholarship for Women, for commencing students of the MBA programs and associated Graduate Certificate in Business Administration pathway programs.
+Griffith Business School’s Master of Business Administration (MBA) Scholarship for Women, is to assist current and commencing students of the MBA programs and associated Graduate Certificate in Business Administration pathway programs.
 The scholarship is to provide support for women as future leaders.

 The recipient of the MBA Scholarship for Women will have 50% of tuition fees paid each trimester enrolled, for a maximum of four years.